Minor Athlete Abuse Prevention Policy

 b.
 An Adult Participant must not transport a Minor Athlete one-on-one during In-Program Travel

-and must always transport at least two Minor Athletes or another Adult Participant, except:
+and must always transport at least two Minor Athletes, who are at least 8 years of age, or

 iv.
 The Minor Athlete’s parent/legal guardian has provided, at least annually, written